Get 5% OFF + a Free Item for Life

 Plant-based Meats & The Environment

-There are some pretty smart people like Jeff Bezos, Al Gore and Bill Gates who are reported here to be heavily investing their fortunes and time in promoting the beneficial claims of fake meat.
+Some pretty smart people like Jeff Bezos, Al Gore, and Bill Gates are reported here to be heavily investing their fortunes and time in promoting the beneficial claims of fake meat.

-First off, let us humble ourselves and remember the fact that ruminant animals like the lowly cow have been a part of regenerating healthy ecosystems for millennia.
+First, let us humble ourselves and remember that ruminant animals like the lowly cow have been a part of regenerating healthy ecosystems for millennia.

 The fact that she only takes 10% and returns 90% to the soil is the foundation of an environmental benefit, and why our pastures look like this: